 Students from other majors wishing to join one of the department's four majors must first complete the equivalent of the General Biology 103-104 sequence.
-For these students, work completed in Exploring the Natural World (BI 101) or Topics in General Biology (BI 102) may be used in lieu of the corresponding semester of General Biology I (BI 103) or General Biology II (BI
+With permission of the chair, work completed in Exploring the Natural World (BI 101) or Topics in

-104), provided that a minimum average grade of B+ is earned in BI101 or BI102.
-These students must consult and seek permission of the Chair prior to changing majors.
+General Biology (BI 102) may be used in lieu of the corresponding semester of General Biology I (BI 103) or General Biology II (BI 104), provided that a minimum average grade of B+ is earned in BI101 or BI102.